PrudhviRajMukiri23/Polestar-Assignment/readme.md

 ### Command to run the frontend test in local

-Note: Make sure that "LOCAL" environment value as true.
+Note: Make sure that "LOCALBROWSER" environment value as true.

 ```
 npm test-ui